bderusha/azd-label-studio/README.md

-# Label Studio on Azure Container Apps
+# Public Image Deployment on Azure Container Apps (with Label Studio)

-This project deploys [Label Studio](https://labelstud.io/) to Azure Container Apps using the Azure Developer CLI (azd).
+This project deploys an instance of [Label Studio](https://labelstud.io/) to Azure Container Apps using the Azure Developer CLI (azd), but this template can be adapted for any public docker image.

 ## Features

 The repository is designed for use with [Docker containers](https://www.docker.com/) and includes infrastructure files for deployment to [Azure Container Apps](https://learn.microsoft.com/azure/container-apps/overview). 🐳

-- **Label Studio**: Latest version deployed from official Docker Hub image
+- **Public Image**: This template deploys the latest version of Label Studio from the official Docker Hub image
-- **Persistent Storage**: Azure Blob Storage
 - **Container Apps**: Serverless container hosting with automatic scaling
+- **Persistent Storage**: Azure Blob Storage accessed with Managed Identity
 - **Monitoring**: Application Insights and Log Analytics integration

 ## Prerequisites